 But there are tricks to help you find your right pace.
-Andrew Kastor, elite running coach, shares a few secrets to help you run at a level that is right for you and will help you develop your running abilities.
+We spoke to coach Jenni Nettik of Mercuria Running to pass along a few secrets to help you run at a level that is right for you and will help you develop your running abilities.
 Before you know it, you’ll be passing other runners.

-New runners should focus on the amount of time they spend running versus aiming for distance.
+New runners might benefit from focusing on the amount of time they spend running versus aiming for distance.
 With each run, you’ll notice that time span gets a little easier, because you’re building your endurance and cardiovascular health.
 Your pace will drop naturally and you’ll run more miles.
-Maybe the first time you will only be able to get a couple miles in, but over time you’ll gradually notice 2 miles turns into 2.5, then 3 and so on.
+Maybe the first time you will only be able to get a couple miles in, but over time you’ll gradually notice 2 miles turns into 2.5, then 3, and so on.